3DBAG/3dbag-docs/docs/en/delivery/obj.md

 The OBJ files for the 3DBAG contain the 3D geometries only and [each 3D layer](../schema/layers.md#data-layers) is stored in a separate file.
 The three OBJ files are compressed into a single ZIP file per tile.
 The object coordinates are in the [Amersfoort / RD New + NAP height](http://epsg.io/7415) coordinate reference system.

-Note: To download multiple 3DBAG tiles in OBJ format, please refer to [this script](https://github.com/3DBAG/3dbag-scripts/blob/main/tile_download.py).
+Note: To automatically download multiple 3DBAG tiles in OBJ format, please refer to [this script](https://github.com/3DBAG/3dbag-scripts/blob/main/tile_download.py).

 ## Blender